Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_ls00_cnano/pic32cm_ls00_map_examples/begin/systick_periodic_timeout/readme.md

 -----
 ## Description:

-> This example application configures how the SysTick Peripheral Library to generate periodic ticks.
+> This example application shows how to use the SysTick Peripheral to generate periodic ticks.
 The application registers a periodic timeout callback.
 It toggles an LED every time the callback is triggered you can see the LED(LED1) blink on the PIC32CM LS00 Curiosity Nano+ Touch Evaluation Kit.

 ## Modules/Technology Used: